Kiso Three Rivers: Flow

 At various points downstream, the rivers flow together and then separate again, often leading to flooding and water damage.
 Since the Edo period, much work has been done to plan dykes and other structures that will help control the rivers.
 In the late part of the 19th century, rulers of the Satsuma domain worked with the Dutch engineer Johannis de Rijke to help with flood control of the area.

 Attractions

-Kiso Sansen Park (木曽三川公園 Kiso Three Rivers Park, Kiso Sansen Kōen) is the Japanese largest national government park which straddles Aichi, Gifu and Mie Prefecture.
+Kiso Sansen Park (木曽三川公園 Kiso Three Rivers Park, Kiso Sansen Kōen) is Japan's largest national government park which straddles Aichi, Gifu and Mie Prefecture.
 The center of the park is located in the city of Kaizu in Gifu Prefecture.
 From the park, visitors can see each of the three rivers, as well as Ise Bay and the mountains surrounding the Nōbi Plain.